MrMicrowaveOven/AlgorithmsCurriculum/SF.md

 * Get some data points for [salary negotiations][salary-data].
 * You can also check out this [HackerNewsarticle][hn-negotiation-article]
 * Attend the Negotiations lecture after lunch.
-* START APPLYING!!
+* **START APPLYING!!**
-  * From now on until you get a job, apply to 10 companies from your Job Search Roadmap per weekday.
+  * **From now on until you get a job, apply to 10 companies from your Job Search Roadmap per weekday**.
 This will take 3-7hours/day.
     * In the beginning apply only to 3s for your first 80 applications.
 Then start with 2s and 1s.
-  * Add the applications into the Jobberwocky.
+  * **Add every application into the Jobberwocky**.
 Mark whether you've done a pre-onsite, interviewed, got rejected, or got an offer as you go.
     * pre-onsite: a phone screen or take-home problem or both
     * interviewed: refers to an on-site, in-person interview
+  * **Also BCC every application you send to ja@appacademy.io**.
+(Short for job applications.
+We abbreviated it in case you mess up and CC us instead of BCC).
+Like in the Applyathons, send us screenshots if it's a non-email application.
+AngelList screenshots are also okay.
+One application per e-mail!
+We'll be using these to confirm your applications.
-  * You are required to continue coming in to App Academy until you submit your first 100 applications.
-We ask this because it's prohibitively difficult for us to support students who are struggling with their job search if they stop coming in.
+  * **You are required to continue coming in to App Academy until you submit your first 100 applications.** We ask this because it's prohibitively difficult for us to support students who are struggling with their job search if they stop coming in.
   * Generally speaking, we urge all students to keep coming to App Academy until they have a job.
 If you come in, you'll be better able to learn from your peers and grow as a developer, stay focused on your job search, as well as take advantage of our resources.
 Please, please keep coming back!
 We're here to support you!

 [job-search-etiquette]: ./self-presentation/job_search_etiquette.md